 For that Dixie Boy ad, I appreciate their depicting a nice-looking, well-groomed black youth eating a grapefruit.
 I am so glad it isn’t a watermelon!
 There is at present Stubb’s Harvest (canned vegetables) in Austin, Texas, which uses a picture of its founder and manufacturer, a C.B.
 Stubblefield, a black man who resembles my own father, on the can.
 He would probably be an “Uncle” too, if whites had had their way about it.
 And Sylvia’s, a famous Harlem soul food restaurant, markets canned goods as well, with proprietor Sylvia Wood’s picture on the label.

 The biggest surprise of all, however, was the promo ad card that I received in the mail from Gap (clothing) some years ago, which chose as its picture model a good-looking, dark-skinned, Afro-American man.
 Now, why did I have to wait 53 years to see that?!
 It’s been even longer for those who are older than I am.
 I am so impressed by their decision to do that, I would even shop there.
 Another similar ad was in a more recent TV Guide issue for Wrangler denims.
 And I see that Luvs is now putting a picture of a black baby model on their diaper packages.
-After all, black people have babies, too, don’t they?
+After all, black people have babies and buy diapers, too, don’t they?

 But that is only eleven examples, compared to the many thousands of Caucasian ads and images that we all have encountered in life and still come across on a daily basis.
 Even now, for example, when I click onto a commercial website, which is accessible to everyone in the entire world with a computer or smartphone, I always encounter Caucasian representatives.
 “Let’s see now.
 Who should we use to represent this web page?”
 “Well, somebody white, preferably.
 I mean, who else?”
 I get so sick of blonde, white bitches always trying to sell me something.
 When this particular image is arbitrarily chosen over every other kind of person in the world, we have to look at it as being racist, white supremacy, I’m sorry.
 Also consider that out of those eleven aforementioned not-white examples, only two are female, and one of them, Aunt Jemima, is the old Jim Crow, dark, non-sexy, mammy figure—so there’s your sexist racism, to boot!